XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 # XP.Network vs. Other NFT bridges

 Let's begin our journey with a Google search.
-Usually, Google places the most relevant results at the top of the list, so let's go over the top 10 search results, because it is something a user unfamiliar with the existing bridging solutions would do.
+Usually, Google places the most relevant results at the top of the list, so let's go over the top 10 search results because it is something a user unfamiliar with the existing bridging solutions would do.

+Due to the rapidly changing nature of the industry, by the time you're reading this document some of the tools or web resources may have changed or become non existent.
+All the text below is relevant for August 2022 and is a snapshot of the current state of things.

 <center>